 More information about my academic background can be found at http://blogs.helsinki.fi/teivaine/.

-As I have started using Twitter quite actively, you can also follow me there or just have a look at my sometimes provocative posts.
+As I have started using Twitter quite actively, you can also follow me there or just have a look at my tweets that sometimes create confusion or debate.

 My general contact details are: